ethankoch4/unc_honor_thesis/honor_thesis_draft1.md

 # 2&nbsp;&nbsp;&nbsp;&nbsp;Intro to Doc2Vec

 *&nbsp;* *&nbsp;* *&nbsp;* *&nbsp;* *&nbsp;* Word2Vec generates embeddings at a word-level.
 However, this is not useful if one wishes to compare, say, the abstracts of different academic articles.
-For this reason Doc2Vec was introduced by {SOURCE}.
+For this reason Doc2Vec was introduced by Mikolov et al \cite{mikolov2013distributed}.
 Doc2Vec generates embeddings for each document, $d_i \in \mathbb{R}^s$.
 What is considered a document is completely up to the researcher.
 One convenient aspect of Doc2Vec is that the documents can be of variable legnth.
 In our case we consider each of the case opinions from SCOTUS to be a different document.
 Doc2Vec is almost identical to Word2Vec, with a few modifications.
 In fact, word embeddings are also generated as part of training a Doc2Vec model.

 ## 2.1&nbsp;&nbsp;&nbsp;&nbsp;Paragraph Vector - Distributed Bag of Words (PV-DBOW)